Here is some information that might help:

 Operating charter businesses

-Rules around social distancing including which businesses may operate differ from place to place and we have no control over how these public health orders are made or when they are relaxed.
+The rules around social distancing including which businesses may operate differ from place to place and we have no control over how these public health orders are made or when they are relaxed.

-These rules are subject to change so we encourage you to keep in regular contact with your local maritime and health authorities.
+These rules are subject to change, so we encourage you to keep in regular contact with your local maritime and health authorities.

 The following links to state and territory information may help: